-- the complexity of the case; - any exceptional responsibility falling on the trustee; - the trustee's effectiveness: - the value and nature of the property in question.
+- the complexity of the case; - any exceptional responsibility falling on the liquidator; - the liquidator's effectiveness; - the value and nature of the property in question.

 The information provided will depend upon the basis or bases being sought or reported upon, and the stage at which it is being provided.
 An overview might include: